MurphySig

 $ curl -sL murphysig.dev/init | bash

-Writes a .murphysig seeded with your git author + today's date, and imports it into CLAUDE.md if one exists.
+Writes a .murphysig seeded with your git author + today's date, and points CLAUDE.md or AGENTS.md at it if either exists.
 Idempotent, readable source at /init.sh before you run anything.

 Not a curl | bash person?
 Grab the template and paste it yourself.
 Same result, zero dependencies either way.